Safety and security

 The FCO advise against all but essential travel to Cabinda province (but not including Cabinda city).
 There are regular violent incidents including rape, murder and kidnappings involving foreigners and Angolans in the province of Cabinda.
 Groups claiming responsibility for these attacks have declared their intention to continue attacks against foreigners.

 If you travel outside Luanda and the provincial capitals, do so in the company of persons or organisations experienced in local conditions, as conditions can be difficult.
+You may be asked to show your passport and Angolan visa to the local authorities.
 There is widespread poverty, social exclusion and disease, a shattered infrastructure and mines and items of unexploded ordnance throughout many parts of the country.
 Transport and accommodation are extremely limited outside Luanda, so make arrangements in advance.

 Although you can drive on a UK licence for up to 30 days from the date of your arrival in Angola, an International Driving Permit or translation of your UK licence is recommended.
 Make sure all vehicle documentation is available for inspection.
 Police check points are common.